selkovjr/gt-2-thermistor-experiment/README.md

 ## A thought experiment

-*No hardware was harmed in the making of this experiment*
+*No hardware was harmed in the making of this observation*

-The squiggly Steinhart-Hart residuals seen in Experiment 2 demanded explanation.
+The squiggly Steinhart-Hart residuals seen in Experiment 2 demand explanation.
 Steinhart and Hart have good reputation and thermistors are not known for exceedingly complex behavior.
 My thermocouple instrument has been recently calibrated by a standards lab, and I used boiling water and an ice bath to check that it was still sane before I set out to do these experiments.
-That makes the thermal gradient between the thermocouple and proband thermistor a more likely cause.
-How big a gradient is it?
+That makes the thermal gradient between the thermocouple and proband thermistor a prime suspect.
+How big a gradient is there?

 To find out, I built this thermal model of the nozzle using [a version of Energy2D by AnaMarkH](https://github.com/AnaMarkH/energy2d):

 [diamond-nozzle.e2d](diamond-nozzle.e2d)
 ![measured data](diamond-hotend-200C.png)

+[The master build of Energy2D](http://energy.concord.org/energy2d/) did not work at this scale because of its grid size and resolution limitations.
+Also, AnaMarkH's version has an improved solver that eliminated a couple nasty artifacts.